tdolivierth7/realworld-cicd-pipeline-project/README.md

       - Stage-EnvPublicIPaddress:9100   (Confirm this page is accessible)
       - Prod-EnvPublicIPaddress:9100   (Confirm this page is accessible)
   - Exit
+  - Confirm the application 'Tomcat' has been installed successfully on the "Dev", "Stage" and "Prod" instances:
+  - Access the 'Tomcat' application running on port "8080", open your browser and run the below
+      - Dev-EnvPublicIPaddress:8080   (Confirm this page is accessible)
+      - Stage-EnvPublicIPaddress:8080   (Confirm this page is accessible)
+      - Prod-EnvPublicIPaddress:8080   (Confirm this page is accessible)
+  - Exit

 ### Configure The "Node Exporter" on the "Jenkins-Maven-Ansible", "Nexus" and "SonarQube" instances
   - Login/SSH into the `"Jenkins-Maven-Ansible"`, `"Nexus"` and `"SonarQube"` VM instance